The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Conclusions

 \section{Conclusions}

-In this work, we have carried out the first in-depth study of the direct measurement of the D4000 with narrow-band photometry, using the observational data of PAUS cross-matched with VIPERS \citep{Scodeggio2018} in the CFHTLS W1 field.
-The results of the D4000 measurement have been compared to its spectroscopic counterpart, as well as the results of the SED-fitting code CIGALE run over the same cross-match, both with broad-band data from CFHTLS and PAUS narrow-band photometry.
-Both the original definition of the spectral break from \citet{Bruzual1983}: D4000$_{\rm w}$, and the narrower definition from \citet{Balogh1999}: D4000$_{\rm n}$, have been taken into account.
+We have carried out the first in-depth study of the direct photometric measurement of the D4000 with narrow-band photometry, using the observational data of PAUS cross-matched with VIPERS \citep{Scodeggio2018} in the CFHTLS W1 field.
+The results of the photometric D4000 measurement have been compared to its spectroscopic counterpart, as well as the D4000 reconstructed from the SED-fitting code CIGALE (with either CFHTLS broad bands or PAUS NBs).
+Both the original definition of the spectral break from \citet{Bruzual1983}: D4000$_{\rm w}$, and the narrower definition from \citet{Balogh1999}: D4000$_{\rm n}$, have been considered.

-First, we have developed a general estimator for narrow-band photometry, and we have tested it by measuring the D4000 in a synthetic catalogue of PAUS NBs created by integrating the observed VIPERS spectra over the narrow-band response functions.
-In this noiseless case, we find that over 95\% (92\%) of objects have an absolute bias below 5\% when comparing the D4000$_{\rm w}$ (D4000$_{\rm n}$).
-We also find similar trends between bias and D4000 value to the preliminary work of \citet{Stothert2018}, but with a significant improvement (e.g., the average bias from the D4000$_{\rm w}$ is reduced by a factor of $\sim$2).
-When applying this estimator to the real PAUS narrow-band observations, only 85.01\% (D4000$_{\rm w}$) and 65.87\% (D4000$_{\rm n}$) have $\rm SNR > 3$.
-Moreover, for both D4000 definitions a magnitude cut at $i_{\rm AB}<21$ results in a bright sample where virtually all of the objects have a D4000 measurement with $\rm SNR > 3$.
+First, we have developed a general D4000 estimator for narrow-band photometry, and we have tested it by measuring the D4000 in a synthetic PAUS catalogue, where we find that over 95\% (92\%) of objects have an absolute bias below 5\% in the PAUS D4000$_{\rm w}$ (D4000$_{\rm n}$) measurement.
+We also find similar bias trends to the preliminary work of \citet{Stothert2018}, but with a significant improvement (the average bias for D4000$_{\rm w}$ is reduced by $\sim$2).
+With real PAUS narrow-band observations, only 85.01\% (D4000$_{\rm w}$) and 65.87\% (D4000$_{\rm n}$) have $\rm SNR > 3$.
+However, an $i_{\rm AB}<21$ cut results in a bright sample where virtually all of the objects have $\rm SNR > 3$.
 Hence, the PAUS catalogue achieves "D4000-completeness" two magnitudes below the actual magnitude limit.
-The D4000 results with CIGALE present much higher SNR than the direct PAUS measurements, however, we show that the error that the SED-fitting code returns is underestimated by 50\% for PAUS CIGALE, and 75\% for CFHTLS CIGALE.
-The bias of these D4000 estimation methods has been evaluated in the bright sample: all of them show a similar trend of a median negative bias of few \%, with PAUS CIGALE having the smallest absolute values.
-In all cases there is a negative correlation between bias and true D4000 value.
-For all cases, this linear trend is kept within a range of <10\% for a reasonable D4000 range ($1 < \rm D4000 < 2$).
+The D4000 reconstructions from CIGALE present much higher SNR, but their errors are underestimated by $>$50\%.
+All estimation methods show similar bias trends: an absolute median bias of few \% and a negative bias-VIPERS D4000 correlation.
+We also have compared D4000 distributions, and find that the PAUS direct D4000 follows closely the VIPERS D4000 with photometric Gaussian noise, and that the CIGALE reconstruction is far more realistic if PAUS NBs are used instead of CFHTLS broad bands.